openstack/charm-glance/README.md

   this can be addressed with network spaces (see section 'Network spaces' below).

-### Swift-backed storage
+### Object storage-backed storage

-Glance can use OpenStack Swift as its storage backend.
+Glance can use Object storage as its storage backend.
+OpenStack Swift and Ceph RADOS Gateway are supported, and both resulting configurations can be used to support Glance in HA/scale-out deployments.

+#### Swift

 The steps below assume a pre-existing Swift deployment (see the [swift-proxy][swift-proxy-charm] and [swift-storage][swift-storage-charm] charms).

-Here, Glance is deployed to a container on machine '1' and related to Swift via the swift-proxy charm:
+Here, Glance is deployed to a new container on machine '1' and related to Swift via the swift-proxy charm:

     juju deploy --to lxd:1 glance